Prospective Students

 Work Study Program Work Study is a competitive subsidized employment program that provides students with the opportunity to work on campus for a maximum of 20 hours per week.

-HES 492 – Undergraduate Honours Thesis (starting September 2024 6 credits) A research problem in health and exercise sciences under the supervision of a Health and Exercise Sciences faculty member.
+HES 492 – Undergraduate Honours Thesis A research problem in health and exercise sciences under the supervision of a Health and Exercise Sciences faculty member.
 Students engage in research requiring a written report with a public presentation of the findings.
 Formerly offered as HMKN 449.
 Credit will be granted for only one of HES 492 or HMKN 449.
 Prerequisite: Restricted to students in the B.H.E.S.
 Honours Program.